-Results: The written policies and procedures contain information regarding contractual obligations of Urban Support Inc. Although there is mention of term agreements, there is no mention of conditions, legal review, or details of the approval or monitoring process.
+Results: The written policies and procedures contain information regarding the contractual obligation of the Entity.
+Although there is mention of types of services requiring written contracts and standard term agreements, there is no mention of conditions, legal review, and approval or monitoring process.

-Management Response: Contracts are presented to LDOE prior to initiation.
-Review and approval processes are done by programmatic director and executive director in accordance with LDOE guidelines.
+Management Response: Contracts are approved in our budget submitted to LDOE for certain services (such as PD sessions presenters and other services).
+Review and approval process are done by program director and executive director in accordance with LDOE guidelines.